 All injuries sustained to staff and/or pupils that happened in school or on an outing will be recorded on Behaviour Watch.

-The behaviour team and LMT will monitor the frequency and severity of injuries to staff and pupils (through using Restrictive Intervention or otherwise) and report on a termly basis to school governors.
+The behaviour team, HR and LMT will monitor the frequency and severity of injuries to staff and pupils (through use of restrictive intervention or otherwise) and this is then reported on a half-termly basis to school governors.